lhug/spring-webflow-testing/README.md

 ## Disclaimer

-This library is created with `JUnit 4.12` and `spring WebFlow 2.5.1-RELEASE`, utilizing JDK 8.
-So far, no guarantees are made about using it on other JDK versions or dependency versions.
+This library is created with `JUnit Jupiter` and `spring WebFlow 2.5.1-RELEASE`, utilizing JDK 11.
+It requires the webflow dependency on the classpath but should not add it by itself.

 ## Overview